Adventist University, Health Sciences

 Accredited CRNA Programs are reviewed regularly.

-Adventist University of Health Sciences Nurse Anesthetist Program was last reviewed in May, 2013.
-It was given six years accreditation and will be reviewed again in May, 2019.
+Adventist University of Health Sciences Nurse Anesthetist Program was last reviewed in May 2013.
+It will be reviewed again in May 2020.

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 - Employment rate: 100%